 Let’s say your pug, Charlie, starts limping and can’t play fetch at the park.
 At the vet, Charlie is diagnosed with patellar luxation, a painful condition that causes his knee-joint to slide in and out of place.

-If your vet recommends surgery, you may be curious about how to help Charlie recover in the most painless way possible.
+IIf your vet recommends surgery, you may be curious about how to help Charlie recover in the most painless way possible.
 Your options don’t end with pain relief medicine or supplements.
 You can look into alternative therapies, ranging from the ancient to the cutting-edge.
+Your dog’s comfort is priceless, but we know that these treatments can really add up.
+Luckily, Lemonade pet insurance offers an optional physical therapy add-on, which can take some of the bite out of these hefty bills to help your pup make a full recovery.

 Acupuncture can help manage pain by releasing natural anti-inflammatory substances into the body.
 By using little needles in specific pressure points, it can affect nerves and stimulate endorphins!
 Dr. Liff also suggests that acupuncture increases blood flow and activates natural anti-inflammatory chemicals… but it’s not cheap, as sessions can range anywhere from $60 to $300.